I’d like to introduce my epic South America backpacking itinerary.

 Route: Copacabana > Isla del Sol > La Paz > Sucre > Potosi > Salar de Uyuni

-Don’t leave Bolivia without seeing Salta de Uyuni the experience and scenery is unforgettable; with landscapes changing every 10 minutes as you cruise in a jeep.
+Don’t leave Bolivia without seeing Salta de Uyuni; the experience and scenery are unforgettable with landscapes changing every 10 minutes as you cruise in a jeep.

 Famous for: Pisco, Atacama Desert, Extreme Landscapes, Wine, Sports.

-Whether you’re just passing through and only looking for the top things to do in Santiago or you’re here to sample award-winning wines you won’t be disappointed.
+Whether you’re just passing through and only looking for the top things to do in Santiago or you’re here to sample award-winning wines, you won’t be disappointed.

-If you’re not a fan of the heat you can always head down to Patagonia and check out places like Torres del Paine which offers a bunch of multi-day hikes.
+If you’re not a fan of the heat, you can always head down to Patagonia and check out places like Torres del Paine, which offers a bunch of multi-day hikes.

 Santiago is a great starting point and a booming capital city.
-If you didn’t know Santiago is one of the largest cities in the Americas.
+If you didn’t know, Santiago is one of the largest cities in the Americas.

 Famous for: Tango, Elegant Architecture, Football, Steak, Wine.

-The people are animated and you’ll notice their body language speaks louder than words.
+The people are animated, and you’ll notice their body language speaks louder than words.

 I salute you if you ever get the chance to travel to Patagonia in the south.